Private beta

 When you finish a change, or when I ask you to improve code fitness:

-dimension scores (R C O D T X).
+grade, score, six dimension scores (R C O D T X), and gate results.

-2. Run `benchfit next` for the single highest-priority recommendation
+2. Run `benchfit next -json` for the single highest-priority recommendation

-ranks BLOCKING gates first, then WARNING gates, then the weakest
+focus).
+BLOCKING gates rank first, then WARNING gates, then weak metrics.

-3. Make the smallest change that addresses it.
-To focus on one axis, use
+4. Make the smallest change that addresses it.
+Re-scan, confirm the score

-gate regressed, and repeat until the grade reaches the target.
+improved and no gate regressed, and repeat until the target grade.

 Never disable a gate or exclude files to raise the score — fix the cause.